Living with an unpredictable income

 As a commissioned sales professional, my monthly income can vary by thousands during the course of the year.
 A $5,000 paycheck in February can dwindle to $900 by the following November.
 I've learned through much, much trial and error to create a financial plan that works for me, and I've discovered that the key is to eliminate financial surprises.

 Here's some advice for others struggling with a variable income:

-Do not sign up for automatic payments.
+- Do not sign up for automatic payments.
 Automatic payment is a luxury for those who have fixed incomes.
-When your income is unpredictable, it is essential that you control your cash flow and know exactly when money is taken from your checkbook.
-The small hassle of writing a check is worth the $10 or more per month you flirt with in overdraft fees.
+When your income is unpredictable, it is essential that you control your cash flow and know exactly when money is taken from your account.
+The small hassle of writing a check or paying online is worth the $10 or more per month you flirt with in overdraft fees.

 - Lower your own salary.
 What was your lowest monthly income in the past year?
 Make this your base salary and keep all fixed monthly expenses (including car payments and rent/mortgage) below this amount.
 Can't do it?
 Then whatever would you do if you lost your job completely or couldn't work for six months?
 Keeping fixed expenses below this amount will keep you financially stable during the lean months while giving you extra money to save during the rich months.
 (And the added sense of security is immeasurable.)
 Do not average your monthly income for this guideline.
 Averaging will only leave you short on those lean months when you make the least, especially if your work is sBiweekly Mortgage Payment Programs easonal and several lean months follow in a row.

 Get the interest your deserve!

 Compare savings account rates with our best rate finder.

 Not sure where to start with making a budget?
 The affordable Home Budget Spreadsheet from SimplePlanning.com makes budgeting simple.